josdem/hugo/content/techtalk/java/lambda_expressions.md

 categories = ["techtalk","code","java"]
 date = "2016-12-17T10:05:56-06:00"
 title = "Lambda Expressions"
-description = "Lambda expression is an argument list follow by an arrow token and a body or code expression."
+description = "Since Java 8 we have Lambda expressions which is a function defined under some interface contract and the main purpose is to implement functional programming in Java.
+Basically lambda expression is an argument list follow by an arrow token and a body or code expression."
 +++

-Lambda expression is an argument list follow by an arrow token and a body or code expression.
+Since Java 8 we have Lambda expressions which is a function defined under some interface contract and the main purpose is to implement functional programming in Java.
+Basically lambda expression is an argument list follow by an arrow token and a body or code expression.

 Example 1: